Frequently Asked Questions

 • Getting started is simple:

-2. You’ll be directed to Headway or Sondermind, where you can verify insurance and schedule your first session.
+1. Click on the link for Headway or Sondermind.
+You’ll be directed to those sites where you can view my profile, verify insurance, create a profile, and schedule your first session.

-3. Once confirmed, you will receive a welcome message and intake information before our first meeting.
+2. Once confirmed, you’ll receive a welcome message and intake information before our first meeting.

-If you’re unsure which platform to use or want help deciding, you can contact me directly by email, phone, or click Contact, and complete the form.
+• If you’re unsure which platform to use or want help deciding, you can contact me directly by email, phone, or by clicking Contact, and completing the form.
+We can schedule a 15-minute consultation to talk.

-• I offer online therapy only, so you can meet from anywhere in Ohio, from the privacy and comfort of your space.
+• I offer online therapy only, so you can meet with me from anywhere in Ohio.
+From Cincinnati to Cleveland and Toledo to Athens, all from the privacy and comfort of your space.

-• I work with adults navigating anxiety, depression, stress, trauma, relationship concerns, and life transitions.
+• I work with adults navigating anxiety, depression, trauma, and stressful life changes.

-• I help you develop useful tools and strategies to feel more grounded and in control day by day.
+• You’ll learn tools and strategies to feel more grounded and in control, one step at a time.

 • Our first session focuses on getting to know you, your goals, what’s been challenging, and what you’d like to change.